 If the manager says “That's a good question!
-I don't know what the emergency procedures are” then this may not be a health club that you want to work at.
+I don't know what the emergency procedures are,” then this may not be a place you want to work at.
 I'm not kidding.

-Most health clubs in American -and their staff – are woefully unprepared for a medical emergency.
+Most health clubs in America -and their staff – are woefully unprepared for a medical emergency.

 This is another great way to outshine all the other people applying for the fitness position.
-When you get home from the interview, write a hand written thank you letter to the person who interviewed you and mail it to them.
-Just a few sentences is fine for the letter.
-For example you might say:
+When you get home from the interview, write a handwritten thank you letter to the person who interviewed you and mail it to them.
+Just a few sentences are fine for the letter.
+For example, you might say:

 Dear Mr. Hastings,

 Thank you for the opportunity to interview for the position of personal trainer at Fitness Club One.
 I will look forward to learning about your decision and hopefully working with you in the near future.